bolsen/pickcheck/README.md

 # Verbose interface

-The `PropertyChecker` just spins up all of the things to check one property, outputing a special sub-class of `TCheckPropertyBuilderSuite`.
+The `PropertyChecker` just spins up all of the things to check one property, outputing a special sub-class of `TCheckPropertySuite`.
 This class can support more properties as a suite and more customization, but the `PropertyChecker` should suffice for most cases and ideally in the future, do everything.